 We’re thrilled to welcome meetings and events back to Montréal.
 While some restrictions are still in place, it is entirely possible to plan and execute meetings and events in Montréal.

 Here are some answers to questions you might have.

 How many people are permitted to gather indoors?
-What about outdoors?

 What are the rules around physical distancing?

 As of March 12, business events are not limited by physical distancing.

 For the athletes involved in the sports events, limiting contact and ensuring stability of playing partners remain good practices.
 For sport-specific recommendations, please consult the website of your sport federation.

 What are the restrictions around serving food at events?

 Since March 12, self-service buffets have been permitted.